JohnSnedden/square-toast-client/README.md

 I started by putting my initial thoughts about a POS system into a [mind map](https://drive.google.com/open?id=0B_T6q5vZjOqcQTBWTDNudTFQcHc).
 This helped me organize my various thoughts and from that I was able to start to conceptualize what my ERD might look like.

-I then created an [ERD](https://drive.google.com/open?id=0B_T6q5vZjOqcRVF0UlotQ1gxSWM).
-The ERD builds upon itself for what I thought would be five clear stages of product development.

 ## Wireframes
-Initial low-res hand sketch wireframes can be located [here](https://photos.app.goo.gl/ENLFeQ9wKtaOLayH2)
+Initial low-res hand sketch client wireframes and storyboard are located [here](https://photos.app.goo.gl/ENLFeQ9wKtaOLayH2)

 ## User Stories